AmadeusITGroup/dataio-framework/docs/content/getting-started.md

 ## Installation

-Data I/O was built with Spark 3.3.2 and Scala 2.12.
+Data I/O was built and tested with Spark 3.2.1/3.3.2/3.4.1 and Scala 2.12.
 Support for prior versions is not guaranteed.
 {: .warning}

 Published releases are available on GitHub Packages, in the AmadeusITGroup repository.